Stay in Touch

 Through internships, students receive valuable "real world" experience.
 These opportunities build on their academic training.
 Play a part in preparing students for their future career by getting involved with our network of contacts.
-Email Janice Camp or Charles Treser to find out more.
+Email Martin Cohen or Charles Treser to find out more.

 Graduate students in the Occupational and Environmental Exposure Sciences program are encouraged to take advantage of full-time internships during the summer after the first year of graduate study.

 Undergraduate students majoring in Environmental Health must complete an internship as part of their program requirements.
 Internships are generally arranged by each student and fulfilled under the supervision of the sponsoring organizations.
 Usually taking place during the summer, these paid and non-paid training positions provide many students with invaluable connections to careers after graduation.